byTheo/MS-Fairy-lights-node/README.md

 The mounting point for the NRF24L01+ radio is set inwards, this is so that an anglds female header (2*5p 2.54mm) can be mounted.
 I needed the radio to be mounted angled - but you will see that in a picture.

-The Gerber files can be found in the hardware directory and you can order 5 pcb's for around 15 euro's including shipping and tax.
+The Gerber files can be found in the root of this repository - otherwise I couldn't get the OpenHardware to detect my Gerver and design files.
+You can order 5 pcb's for around 15 euro's including shipping and tax.

 The parts you need are:
 - 1 x th 100uf capacitor for stabalising the NRF24L01+